voteflux/flux/constitution.md

 No state or territory branches are currently allowed.
 This may be changed at a later date after registration through an ammendment to the constitution.

+## Internal Voting System

+Flux will use an internal voting system to

+* Facilitate members participating in the parliamentry process
+* Facilitate minor parties productive participation without winning a seat

+The parameters and design choices of the system are left to the Leader, and not within the scope of this document.
+There is no requirement that the voting system for members is the same as the voting system for minor parties.